iitgoa-ml/3d-cells-nuclei-segmentation/unet/README.md

-**Condensed-Attention UNet**
+#Condensed-Attention UNet

-We developed a new version of UNet which uses the advantages of an attention gate and Condensed UNet architecture.
+We developed a new version of 3D UNet which uses the advantages of an attention gate and Condensed UNet architecture.

 The Packages listed below are required to be installed